nortikin/sverchok/docs/_sources/nodes/list_masks/mask_to_index.rst.txt

 Functionality
 -------------

-This node use transforms a mask list ( [0,1,0..] or [False, True, False..]) in to two lists, one with the True (or 1) indexes and the othe with the false (or 0) indexes.
+This node use transforms a mask list ( [0,1,0..] or [False, True, False..]) in to two lists, one with the True (or 1) indexes and the other with the false (or 0) indexes.

 Inputs